Kapeli/cheatsheets/README.md

 Try not to include really common keyboard shortcuts (e.g. Copy, Paste, Undo, Select All).

 Keyboard modifiers should be listed in this order: `CMD+CTRL+ALT+SHIFT`.

-**4. Generating code (if any)**

-If your cheatsheet is automatically generated from some net-available source, you can put your (Ruby) code into the `generators` directory, so that it's easy to regenerate it when the source changes.